mach-kernel/databricks-kube-operator/README.md

     databricks-operator/owner: operator
 ```

-By default, databricks-kube-operator will also sync existing API resources from Databricks into Kubernetes (goal: surface status).
-Resources owned by the API are tagged as such with an annotation on ingest:
+It is also possible to set a resource's owner to `api`, which will update the Kubernetes resource as it changes on Databricks.

 ```yaml
 apiVersion: com.dstancu.databricks/v1